Cash flow forecasting: Corporate finance

 In the context of corporate finance, cash flow forecasting is the modeling of a company or entity's future financial liquidity over a specific timeframe: short term generally relates to working capital management, and longer term to asset and liability management.

-Cash usually refers to the company's total bank balances, but often what is forecast is treasury position which is cash plus short-term investments minus short-term debt.
+Cash typically refers to the company's total bank balances, but often what is forecast is the treasury position, which is cash plus short-term investments minus short-term debt.
 Cash flow is the change in cash or treasury position from one period to the next period.
 The cash flow projection is an important input into valuation of assets, budgeting and determining appropriate capital structures in LBOs and leveraged recapitalizations.
 Depending on the organization, then, this modeling may sit with "FP&A" or with corporate treasury.

 Methods

-Cashflows may be forecast directly, as well as by several indirect methods.
+Cash flows may be forecast directly, alongside several indirect methods.

 The direct method of cash flow forecasting schedules the company's cash receipts and disbursements (R&D).
-Receipts are primarily the collection of accounts receivable from recent sales, but also include sales of other assets, proceeds of financing, etc. Disbursements include payroll, payment of accounts payable from recent purchases, dividends and interest on debt.
-This direct R&D method is best suited to the short-term forecasting horizon of 30 days ("or so") because this is the period for which actual, as opposed to projected, data is available.
+Receipts are primarily the collection of accounts receivable from recent sales, but may also include sales of other assets, proceeds of financing, etc. Disbursements include payroll, payment of accounts payable from recent purchases, dividends, and interest on debt.
+This direct R&D method is best suited to the short-term forecasting horizon of 30 days due to this being the period for which actual, as opposed to projected, data is available.

 The three indirect methods are based on the company's projected income statements and balance sheets.